stla/gyro/cran-comments.md

-2022-05-18
-Valgrind detected some errors in the previous version.
-There's a 'vertex' type in my code to which one has to associate some indices.
-I associated indices starting from 1.
-My guess is that this is the cause of the errors and the indices must start from 0.
-I did the correction.

-2022-05-20
-I found another to enter the coordinates of the vertices and their index.
-I hope this will solve the issues spotted by Valgrind.

-2022-05-23
-There was a declared but uninitialized (and unused) vector in the C++ code.
-Perhaps it was the cause of the Valgrind issues.
-There also was a missing template argument in a function.

-**Note:** The latest version of the 'rgl' package has serious issues.
+The previous submission has been archived because of an issue spotted by Valgrind (triggered by a call to the 'hdelaunay' function).
+Actually, my C++ code is correct: this issue occurs because of the CGAL library, not because of my code.
+So, I have no way to fix it, and then I removed the 'hdelaunay' function from the package.
+Now the package does not use CGAL.

 ## Testing environments